Why Correcting Your Exams is the Key to Better Grades

 Reviewing your exams will help show you what you are struggling with.

-When you are studying a subject, it is crucial that you develop ease and fluency with the information.
-If you can recall and work with a concept effortlessly, you know you’re ready for exam time.
+When studying a subject, it is crucial to develop ease and fluency with the information.
+You know you're ready for exam time if you can effortlessly recall and work with a concept.
 When you test yourself, you can note which questions you are uncomfortable working with and those you have anxiety about recalling.
-This information is handy because it shows that you need to work on it more.
+This information is handy because it shows that you need to work on the subject more.

-Work with, and review concepts until you are comfortable with them.
-Continue until you no longer must pause to retrieve the information.
+Work with and review concepts until you are comfortable with them.
+Continue until you no longer need to pause to retrieve the information.
 This will give you more time to clarify and elaborate on your answers.

-Reviewing your answers is the only real way to know if you can recall and communicate this information properly.
+Reviewing your answers is the only real way to know if you can adequately recall and communicate this information.
 Correcting past exams and writing practice tests ensures this accuracy before you write your final.

 Marking and reviewing practice quizzes can build confidence.